CS4404-Mission3/writeup/README.md

 Our IDS needs to be able to process temporal information in order to detect our timing-based covert channel.
 Recurrent Neural Networks have this ability inherently, but ID3 does not.
 We maintain a small amount of state for a limited lifetime on the IDS to record timing information for each packet.
 The state table is keyed by a hash of the packet including it's source port, query class, type and name, as well as the AA, TC, RD, and RA flags.
 We round timestamps to the nearest 100ms to account for variability in network latency (jitter).

 Stateful IDS are dangerous as a network defender.
 An attacker wishing to overwhelm the IDS can generate lots of dissimilar traffic in order to fill the system's state table.
 Our IDS is designed to detect timing based cover channels, so it needs some sort of state.
 Our implementation uses a limited ephemeral state table that maps packets to the time they arrived at the IDS.
 The IDS will flush it's state table at a configurable time interval and state capacity threshold.
-These parameters should be tuned for the hardware capacity of the IDS machine - in our case, a 5 second cache retention and 100k capacity limit fit well within our VM specifications.
+These parameters should be tuned for the hardware capacity of the IDS machine - in our case, a 5 second cache retention and 100,000 entry capacity limit fit well within our VM specifications.

 ### Postprocessor